hanaecarrie/nipt_nus_soc_summer_workshop_2021/README.md

 We are going to process the artificial liquid biopsy sample **reads2.fastq.gz** available on the following [link](https://drive.google.com/file/d/1k6fV3gEOopjZWVbWWA5n03vGFYMGIgVq/view?usp=sharing).
 It was generated from benchmark genome from the [Genome In the Bottle](https://github.com/genome-in-a-bottle/giab_data_indexes) database by mixing 0.1x coverage from the Chinese mother HG007 + 0.01x coverage from her son HG005.

-The raw output of the Illumina NGS sequencing is stored in a FASTQ [XXX] file.
+The raw output of the Illumina NGS sequencing is stored in a [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) file.

 First, download the file on your local computer and save it in your working directory.
 Then, unzip the file: